Phillippe Aumont

 Phillippe Aumont (born January 7, 1989) is a Canadian former professional baseball pitcher, who played for the Philadelphia Phillies of Major League Baseball (MLB).
 He was drafted by the Seattle Mariners 11th overall in the 2007 Major League Baseball draft, and was the third earliest Canadian pick (after Adam Loewen and Jeff Francis, both picked in 2002) as well as the first player born in Quebec to be selected in the first round of the draft.

 Early life

 Aumont was raised in a low-income housing complex in Quebec, the third of four siblings.
 His mother worked in a hotel and his father for a moving company.
 As a child Aumont's first love was baseball.
 He played with different regional and provincial teams, while attending high school at École secondaire du Versant in Gatineau, Quebec.
-Aumont was 15 years old when his hometown Montreal Expos left for Washington, D.C. after the 2004 season, but still supported the team despite playing in a new location.
+Aumont was 15 years old when the Montreal Expos left for Washington, D.C. after the 2004 season, but still supported the team despite playing in a new location.